2018 British Columbia electoral reform referendum: Proportional voting systems on the ballot

+Dual-member proportional (DMP)

 Dual-member proportional is an electoral system designed to produce proportional election results across a region by electing two representatives in each of the region's districts.
 The first seat in every district is awarded to the candidate who receives the most votes, similar to first-past-the-post voting.
 The second seat is awarded to one of the remaining district candidates so that proportionality is achieved across the region, using a calculation that aims to award parties their seats in the districts where they had their strongest performances.

 DMP was invented in 2013 by a University of Alberta mathematics student named Sean Graham.
 The system was intended as a possible replacement for first-past-the-post voting in Canadian national and provincial elections.
 Whereas campaigns to adopt MMP representation or the single transferable vote had recently been defeated in a number of Canadian provinces (such as the 2005 and 2009 British Columbia referendums, the 2005 Prince Edward Island referendum, and the 2007 Ontario referendum), the intent behind DMP was to gain broader acceptance by retaining salient features of first-past-the-post voting.
 These features include a one-vote ballot, relatively small districts (compared with STV), and a single tier of local representatives (in contrast to MMP).